REST API

 If you've chosen GraphQL (opens in a new tab) as a query language for your front-end application, consider using the GraphQL API that Cube also provides.

-Under the hood, REST API also provides endpoints for GraphQL API and Orchestration API.
-However, they target specific use cases and are not usually considered part of the REST API.
+REST API also provides endpoints for GraphQL API and Orchestration API.
+However, they target specific use cases and are not considered part of the REST API.

 Example request